Charged with Assault and Now Must Appear in Juvenile Court?

 - Commits a simple assault upon a law enforcement officer, fireman, or certain other government employees…

 The assault statutes also include other situations, but the above constitute the basics of the law.
 One other important note about aggravated assault is that it includes all simple assaults upon cops and certain other government officials.
 This means that a simple assault automatically becomes an indictable offense if the assault occurs on a government employee listed in the statute.

-WHAT KIND OF SENTENCE CAN AN INDIVIDUAL FACE IF CONVICTED OF SIMPLE ASSAULT?
+WHAT KIND OF SENTENCE CAN BE AN INDIVIDUAL FACE IF CONVICTED OF SIMPLE ASSAULT?

+At Hanlon Niemann & Wright, an experienced attorney can defend you and often help you negotiate a plea deal with the prosecutor and if warranted, plead guilty to a lesser serious charge.
+Don’t go it alone!
 Simple and Aggravated Assault cases are one of the many challenging areas of Municipal Court.
 Not only are there different degrees of assault, but different penalties, fines and prison terms applied for each.
-Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Municipal Court Simple Assault Attorney today.
+Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Juvenile Court Assault Attorney today.
 He can be reached toll-free at (855) 376-5291 or by email at email@example.com.
 He looks forward to speaking with you.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Juvenile Court Attorney